 Conclusion

 Routers with USB ports are more than just internet gateways; they are versatile hubs capable of significantly enhancing your network’s functionality.
-From setting up a practical NAS for centralized file and media sharing to enabling convenient wireless printer access and providing essential internet failover with cellular modems, USB routers offer a cost-effective and integrated solution to expand your network’s capabilities.
+From setting up a practical NAS for centralized file and media sharing to enabling convenient wireless printer access and providing essential internet failover with cellular devices, USB routers offer a cost‑effective and integrated solution to expand your network’s capabilities.

-When selecting a USB router, I advise considering the type and speed of the USB ports (aim for USB 3.2 Gen 1 or better), the router’s processing power and RAM, and its compatibility with the latest USB devices and cellular modems.
+When selecting a USB router, I advise considering the type and speed of the USB ports (aim for USB 3.2 Gen 1 or better), the router’s processing power and RAM, and its compatibility with the latest USB devices and cellular tethering/hotspots.
 By correctly configuring and securing your router’s USB features, you can unlock the full potential of your home or small office network, enjoying the benefits of streamlined storage, easy printer sharing, and resilient internet access.

 While dedicated NAS and print server devices offer advantages in terms of raw performance, scalability, and advanced features, USB routers remain an excellent and practical choice for most home and small office networks.
 With the right router and thoughtful configuration, a USB router can be a powerful tool for a truly enhanced network experience.